Adult Community Mental Health Services / 34 Park Street

 Scholarly activity in ACMH can take many forms.
 In cooperation with the primary advisor, the fellow can choose to engage in an ongoing research project, often in conjunction with the Yale Program for Recovery and Community Health; evaluate a clinical service or program; or design and implement a consultation or performance improvement project.
 The advisors for ACMH are eager to engage fellows in a collaborative process to determine the scope and content of the scholarly project.

 Strong applicants for this placement have substantive experience and demonstrated commitment to working with adults with SMI, often including research focusing on an aspect of SMI.
-As such, individuals from scientist-practitioner programs are especially encouraged to apply.

 Applicants selected for this placement must be able to successfully pass background checks conducted by Yale University.